ooichinchun/Weather/README.md

 ## Weather From Met Stations Across Singapore (Jan 2017 - April 2018)

+Weather prediction is not a new problem, and is primarily solved by climate models currently, which rely on physics-based numerical solvers for accurate computation.
+At the same time, these models are typically meant for large-scale predictions, and do not resolve local conditions very well, especially at levels relevant to urban residents such as us.
+A way to get around this is to utilize public met station data in conjunction with spatio-temporal modeling techniques to get a better estimate for local weather conditions.

 Public records for weather from various meterological stations across Singapore have been downloaded and post-processed for the following plots via repeated calls to the APIs at data.gov.sg.

 The location and period of operation for the various stations are available at this [location](http://www.weather.gov.sg/wp-content/uploads/2016/12/Station_Records.pdf "MSS Station Location").